Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

+In particular, Proposition \ref{prop2} implies that taking partial trace of pure states forming a SIC in ${\cal H}_{N^2}$, or any other pure state $2$-design, one obtains a mixed-state $2$-design in the set $\Omega_N$ of density matrices of size $N$.
+Interestingly, there exist distinguished cases for which the degree of the design increases, $t>s$: In Appendix \ref{examples} we demonstrate that partial trace of any orthogonal basis, $t=1$, of the five iso-entangled MUBs yields a mixed state $2$-design, while the complete set of these MUBs, $t=2$, leads to a mixed state $3$-design.
+Furthermore, the following one-to-one relation between a class of mixed-state $2$-designs and projective $2$-designs is proven in Appendix \ref{app_dilut}. \begin{prop} Any projective 2-design $\qty{\ket{\psi_i}}_{i=1}^N$ of dimension $N$ can be diluted into a mixed 2-design by taking projectors onto all states forming the projective 2-design with weight $p = \frac{1+N}{1+N^2}$ and the maximally mixed state $\mathbb{I}_N/N$ with weight $1-p = \frac{N^2 - N}{1 + N^2}$. \end{prop}

-\emph{Simplicial designs.}---To construct one-qubit mixed-state designs one needs to determine the radial distribution of points inside the Bloch ball.
-It is related to an averaging set on the interval $[-1/2, 1/2]$ with respect to the Hilbert--Schmidt measure determining the distribution of eigenvalues of a random mixed quantum state.
+\emph{Designs in classical probability simplex. }---To construct one-qubit mixed-state designs one needs to determine the radial distribution of points inside the Bloch ball.
+It is related to an averaging set on the interval $[-1/2, 1/2]$ with respect to the Hilbert--Schmidt (HS) measure \cite{ZS01} determining the distribution of eigenvalues of a random mixed quantum state.

 Returning to the general case of an arbitrary dimension $N$, consider any fixed probability measure $\mu\qty(x)$ defined on the simplex $\Delta_{N}$ of $N$-point probability vectors.
 We wish to find an averaging set over the simplex, i.e., a sequence of $M$ points $\qty{x_i\colon x_i\in \Delta_N}_{i=1}^M$ which satisfy the condition analogous to $t$-designs, with respect to the integration measure $\mu(x)$: